-Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that can affect not only your joints, but also other parts of the body.
-As the disease progresses, it can also affect your organs — including your lungs.
+Rheumatoid arthritis (RA) is an inflammatory autoimmune disease that can affect not only your joints but also other parts of your body.
+As the disease progresses, it can even affect your internal organs — including your lungs.

-The scarring refers to damaged lung tissues, which can occur over time from RA-induced inflammation.
-As inflammation ensues, the body starts attacking lung cells, leading to this type of widespread damage.
+Rheumatoid arthritis-associated interstitial lung disease (RA-ILD) can develop over time as a result of RA-induced inflammation.
+As inflammation occurs, the body starts attacking lung cells, leading to a type of widespread damage.

 - shortness of breath